Ente Mamattukkuttiyammakku

 In the film, Vinod and Sethu lose their only child in an accident.
-Years pass and Sethu is still grieving, to comfort her, Vinod adopts a child, Tintumol (Mamattukuttiyamma) from an orphanage.
+Years pass and Sethu is still grieving.
+To comfort her, Vinod adopts a child, Tintumol (Mamattukuttiyamma), from an orphanage.
 Sethu, initially reluctant to love her, gradually develops an affection for her.
-But just when things are getting back to normal, Tintumol's biological father Alex starts trailing Vinod constantly requesting to return his daughter.
+But just when things are getting back to normal, Tintumol's biological father, Alex, starts trailing Vinod, constantly requesting to return his daughter.
 Now, Sethu and Vinod are dragged into a situation where they might lose their second child as well.

-Ente Mamattukkuttiyammakku was a major commercial and critical success and became the highest-grossing Malayalam film of the year.
+Ente Mamattukkuttiyammakku was an Industry Hit and critical success and became the highest-grossing Malayalam film of the year.
 The film won four Kerala State Film Awards—Best Film, Best Director, Best Actor (Gopy), and Best Child Artist (Shalini).
-It was remade in Tamil as En Bommukutty Ammavukku (1988) by Fazil himself, and in Telugu as Paape Maa Praanam.
+It was remade in Tamil as En Bommukutty Ammavukku (1988) by Fazil himself and in Telugu as Paape Maa Praanam (1989).

 Plot

-A couple, Sethulakshmi and Vinod, lose their daughter in an accident.
-The family was traveling in a boat and the couple's daughter goes the top of the boat to play with her doll.
+A couple, Sethulakshmi and Vinod, lose their daughter (Divya Unni) in an accident.
+The family was traveling in a boat, and the couple's daughter goes to the top of the boat to play with her doll.
 The other children throw her doll into the water, making her jump into the water.
 The couple search for the girl but in vain.
 They find her floating in the water, which comes as a big shock to Sethu.

 Years later, Vinod decides to adopt a girl named Tintu.
 Sethu didn't want to adopt a child.
 Still, Vinod forces Sethu to see Tintu in the orphanage.
-Sethu refuses, as she lost her child and doesn’t want any more.
+Sethu refuses, as she lost her child and doesn't want any more.
 Vinod makes her understand, and Sethu agrees.
 They adopt Tintu.

-After Tintu is brought into the home, the couple become happy as earlier.
+After Tintu is brought into the home, the couple becomes as happy as earlier.
 But problems arise when Alex asks for the child, claiming it to be his wife's child as a result of an affair before their marriage.
-Initially Sethu refuses, but later gives the child to her real mother.
+Initially, Sethu refuses but later gives the child to her real mother.